demisto/content-docs/content-repo/extra-docs/articles/IAM-premium-pack-readme.md

    * for the Workday incoming mapper, add the field to the *IAM-Sync-User* incident type.
    * for Okta and Active Directory, add the field to the *UserProfile* incident type in both the incoming and outgoing mappers.
+   * for Github the relevant mappers are in the IAM-SCIM pack and can be used in any integrations that uses SCIM.

 2. Reconfigure each integration to use the duplicated mappers you created.